cslarsen/vimp/README.md

 but just in case you really don't want to mess with your setup, please backup.

+Finally, vimp does not recognize your existing plugins.
+It *does* work fine side-by-side with existing plugins, but I haven't done much testing in this situation (a future version of vimp may be able to annex existing plugins, we'll see).

 More examples
 -------------

 Anyway, you can also specify several plugins to install.
-On a fresh vim-install, you can do this:
+On a *fresh* vim-install, you can do this:

-    $ vimp get molokai powerline ctrlp nerdtree fuzzyfinder
+    $ vimp get molokai powerline ctrlp signify nerdtree@ctrl-d \
+      undotree@ctrl-u snipmate

-This will download all the above packages and their dependencies *in parallel* and set them up with vim as Pathogen bundles.
+This will download all the plugins above and their dependencies, and will do so *in parallel*.
+It will also map NerdTree to <C-d> and UndoTree to <C-u>.
+As this is a fresh vim install, it will install Pathogen also (note: it does *not* enable vim plugins for you, but this is something it probably should in a future version).

 In the above example, it will also change the current color scheme to Molokai.
 To switch from Molokai to the grb256 color scheme, just type: